Maria Hertogh: The riots and subsequent trials

 The appeal hearing opened on 11 December.
 Maria stayed at the convent and did not attend.
 Since early morning, crowds carrying banners and flags with star and crescent symbols began to gather around the Supreme Court.
-By noon, when the hearing eventually began, the restive crowd had grown to 2,000 to 3,000 in number.
+By noon, when the hearing eventually began, the restive crowd had grown from 2,000 to 3,000 in number.
 The court threw out the appeal within five minutes.
 The brevity of the hearing convinced the gathering that the colonial legal system was biased against Muslims.
 The riots erupted.

-The riots continued for three days and a curfew was imposed for the two weeks.
+The riots continued for three days and a curfew was imposed for two weeks.
 The mob, largely consisting of Muslims, moved out to attack any Europeans and even Eurasians in sight.
 They overturned cars and burnt them.
-The police force, its lower ranks largely consisted of Malays who sympathised with the rioters' cause, were ineffective in quelling the riots.
-By nightfall the riots had spread to even the more remote parts of the island.
+The police force and its lower ranks largely consisted of Malays who sympathized with the rioters' cause and were ineffective in quelling the riots.
+By nightfall, the riots had spread to even the more remote parts of the island.
 Help from the British military was enlisted only at around 6:45 PM.
-Major-General Dunlop promptly deployed two Internal Security Battalions while calling in further reinforcements from Malaya.
+Major-General Dunlop promptly deployed two internal security battalions while calling in further reinforcements from Malaya.
 Meanwhile, various Muslim leaders appealed over the radio for the riots to cease.

 Reinforcements arrived early on 12 December, but riotous incidents continued on that day.
 The troops and police only managed to regain control of the situation by noon on 13 December.
 In total, 18 people were killed, among whom were seven Europeans or Eurasians, two police officers, and nine rioters shot by the police or military, 173 were injured, many of them seriously, 119 vehicles were damaged and at least two buildings were set on fire.
-Subsequently, two weeks of 24-hour curfew were imposed, and it was a long time before complete law and order was re-established.
+Subsequently, two weeks of 24-hour curfew were imposed, and it was a long time before complete law and order were re-established.